the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 // Hi Robin and Sarah.
 ~~~~~~~

-The object destructring can be used for a function's parameters too:
+The object destructring can be used for parameters in a function signature too.
+Everything in the curly braces represents one destructured parameter:

 {title="index.js",lang="javascript"}
 ~~~~~~~